coconutswallow/Guides/_fieldguide/region-of-dreams.md

 #### Ruptured Dreamscape

 Planar travelers can come across and ‘’walk into’’ a ruptured dreamscape.
 These travelers who pass through the tattered edges of a ruptured dreamscape physically enter into the dream contained within, and they are therefore subject to the environment and conditions of that particular dream.
-(For more information on this subject see [Dreamscape Ruptures](#dreamscape-ruptures) Although this method doesn't allow to reach the Region of Dreams itself, it allows for an individual to experience what it's like to wander within a dreamscape.
+(For more information on this subject see [Dreamscape Ruptures](#dreamscape-ruptures) above) Although this method doesn't allow to reach the Region of Dreams itself, it allows for an individual to experience what it's like to wander within a dreamscape.

 ## Planar Traits